-Figure 1 outlines some nested constraints limiting diffusion of ZE trucks into the market.
+Figure 1 below outlines the nested market diffusion of ZE trucks due to various types of barriers which are explained below.
 The Australian new truck market is typically around 35,000 trucks per year, and for simplicity it is expected the market will be similar in 2025.
-In 2020, sales of ZE trucks were around 50 units, mostly light and medium rigid battery electric models, represented by the small red square in the corner of the figure.
-This tiny volume far underperforms the wider market potential now and is expected to remain that way if left to grow organically.
+Last year (2020) sales of ZE trucks were around 50 units, mostly light and medium rigid battery electric models, represented by the small red square I the corner of the figure.
+This burgeoning volume far underperforms the wider market potential now and is expected to remain that way if left to grow organically.

-Of the total market, the technically capable volume is that proportion of new trucks that could perform their regular duties with current ZE technology.
-Technical restrictions are mostly due to payload, range or charging time constraints.
+Of the total market, the technically capable volume is that proportion of new trucks that could perform duties with current ZE technology.
+Technical restrictions are mostly due to payload and range/charging time constraints.

-The economically viable proportion of the technically capable applications are those for which the total cost of ownership (TCO) would be similar to, or less than, a diesel truck.
+The economically viable proportion of the technically capable applications are those that would be able to carry out their task with total cost of ownership (TCO) similar to, or less than, a diesel truck.
 There are several applications where ZE trucks are economically viable or very close today.

 The likely potential (yellow) box is the proportion of sales that could be ZE trucks in 2025, if all barriers were removed and the ZEV market was sufficiently mature.
 Many barriers, both real and perceived, contribute to this potential being constrained.
-The recommendations of this paper are focussed on maximising ZEV uptake to reach this potential by removing barriers and maturing the market.
+The recommendations of this paper are focussed on maximising this potential by removing barriers and maturing the market.

-The difference between economically viable and likely potential represents those fleets that will not be persuaded in this timeframe and will continue to purchase diesel trucks regardless of the economic viability of ZE trucks in their application.
+The difference between economic viability and likely potential represents those fleets that will not be persuaded by any measures in this timeframe and will continue to purchase diesel trucks regardless of the economic viability of ZE trucks in their application.